Leads are the lifeblood of any sales operations. It is the fuel that keeps the machine running.

 Outbound sales actively allows you to move upmarket, hunt after big accounts, sell to enterprise customers.

 Most large companies need to be sold to and may involve multiple stakeholders.
-Outbound sales is well suited for this process.

 For companies moving upmarket from one segment to the higher one, outbound sales is often a required channel.